eshkrab/FastLED-esp32/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/FastLED/public)

 -------------------------------------------------
 Attempt at porting this great LED library to ESP32.
-Currently DOES NOT WORK.
+Works best with a small number of leds and not a lot of wifi communication because I haven't done the interrupts management or the SPI mux'ing yet.
 Any help would be appreciated!
 -------------------------------------------------

 IMPORTANT NOTE: For AVR based systems, avr-gcc 4.8.x is supported and tested.
 This means Arduino 1.6.5 and later.